sui-sentinel/docs/README.md

-# Raven House Documentation
+# Sui Sentinel Documentation

-This repository contains the official documentation for [Raven House](https://ravenhouse.xyz), a privacy-focused NFT marketplace built on Aztec Network.
+This repository contains the official documentation for [Sui Sentinel](https://suisentinel.xyz/), a privacy-focused NFT marketplace built on Aztec Network.

-## About Raven House
+## About Sui Sentinel

-Raven House is a next-generation NFT marketplace that leverages Aztec Network's zero-knowledge technology to provide enhanced privacy, lower fees, and improved user experience for creators and collectors.
+Sui Sentinel is a next-generation NFT marketplace that leverages Aztec Network's zero-knowledge technology to provide enhanced privacy, lower fees, and improved user experience for creators and collectors.

 ## Documentation